ashishjullia/nodejs-todo-test-app/README.md

 * **AWS Deployment:**
     * Database connection details (`RDS_HOSTNAME`, `RDS_PORT`, `RDS_IAM_USER`, `RDS_DB_NAME`, `AWS_REGION`) are injected into the container environment from AWS Secrets Manager, as defined in the ECS task definition (`task-definition-dev.json`).
     * The GitHub Actions workflow updates these secrets in Secrets Manager before deployment, using values stored in GitHub Secrets.
     * The application login password (`APP_PASSWORD`) should ideally be managed securely (e.g., via Secrets Manager or environment variables) in a production scenario, rather than relying solely on the default or a Docker Compose setting.
-The current `server.js` reads it from `process.env.APP_PASSWORD` or defaults to "globalnodes".
+The current `server.js` reads it from `process.env.APP_PASSWORD` or defaults to "example".
     * Session secret (`SESSION_SECRET`) is read from `process.env.SESSION_SECRET` or defaults to an insecure value.
 Ensure this is set securely in a deployed environment.

 ## Authentication